McCain admits having ear for Britney Spears

 "Britney Spears?" a man traveling with McCain suggested.

-"There you go," McCain retorted with a smile.
+"There you go," McCain said with a smile.
 "Britney Spears is certainly very attractive."

 The reporter then asked whether McCain would see Spears' residency show, "Britney: Piece of Me," at The AXIS at Planet Hollywood Resort & Casino in Las Vegas.